kooscode/xenium-programmer/README.md

 I dubbed thee "BitBus" and was able to move data in and out of the flash pretty speedily..
 I then wrote an app (xenium-flash) in C++ for the PI to control and upload data using GPIO pins to the Xenium Flash via the "BitBus" CPLD translator in the middle and a decent speed.

 ### Wooho!!
-Now I can program the Xenium CPLD and the Flash Menory!!
+Now I can program the Xenium CPLD and the Flash Memory!!

 ![pi-programmer](images/bitbus.png)